LWilsonDev/recipe-book/README.md

 - There were some issues with the 'add recipe' form submitting correctly.
 If the user had not selected a category or vegetarian option then the form would not submit.
 Adding a 'required' html tag did not fix the bug.
 Instead, I had to use Javascript/Jquery to check if the options were selected when the "add recipe" button was clicked - and alert the user if not.
 - When there was not much content on a page, the footer did not display at the bottom of the page.
 Using CSS to position it did not have the desired results for all the pages, instead I gave the <main> section a minimum height.
+- Bug fix to 'add recipe' form.
+A difference in spelling between the value for 'Not vegetarian' in the 'add recipe' form and the 'edit recipe' route was causing the vegetarian dropdown validation to fail.

 #### Bugs left to fix:

 - Security issues around forms.
 I need implement better security features to protect against cross-site scripting.
-At the moment, special characters cannot be entered into the text input due to the regex pattern specification, but ideally I will implemet CSRF tokens using Flask WTForms to better protect form inputs in future.
+At the moment, special characters cannot be entered into the text input due to the regex pattern specification, but I will implement CSRF tokens using Flask WTForms to better protect form inputs in future.
-- When the user wants to edit the recipe, the form fields should be filled in.
-However, the dropdown options do not always have the value selected, and even if they do, the javascript asking the user to select an option still runs.

 ## Deployment